hermangroup/docs/wallets/dashcore/send-receive.rst

    The Windows 10 sent transaction confirmation notification

-Note that the amount of the transaction increased by .000045 Dash.
+Note that the amount of the transaction increased by .000045 Historia.
 This is the transaction fee.
 In the next section, we will see what this procedure looks like from the receiving side.

-Receiving Dash
+Receiving Historia
 ==============

-To receive Dash, you must first create a receiving address to give to the sending party.
+To receive Historia, you must first create a receiving address to give to the sending party.
 To do this, click **File > Receiving addresses**.
 The **Receiving addresses** window appears.